 - NSW Workplace Surveillance Act 2005

-- NSW Cyber Security Policy
+- NSW Cyber Security policy

 - NSW Government Information Classification, Labelling and Handling Guidelines 2015

-- DoE Code of Conduct Policy
+- Code of Conduct policy

-- DoE Enterprise Data Policy
+- Enterprise Data policy

-- DoE Enterprise Risk Management in the Department of Education Policy
+- Enterprise Risk Management policy

-- DoE Business Continuity Management Policy
+- Business Continuity Management policy

-- DoE Privacy Management Plan
+- Privacy Management Plan

-- DoE Privacy Code of Practice
+- Privacy Code of Practice

 - Responsibilities and delegations

-The Secretary is responsible for establishing auditable governance and management accountabilities for the Information Security Management System and related activities
+- establishes auditable governance and management accountabilities for the Information Security Management System and related activities

-- Chief Information Officer
+- Chief Information and Data Officer (CIDO):

-Chief Information Security Officer
+- Chief Information Security Officer (CISO):

 - Monitoring and review

-- Information Security Unit
+Cyber Security Unit